 Welcome to The Lansdown Clinic in Bath and Bristol

 The Lansdown Clinic is run by Martin Matthews and is an established Osteopathy and Acupuncture clinic in Lansdown Bath & Westbury Park Bristol offering a wide range of therapies.
-We have experienced practitioners offering Osteopathy, Acupuncture, both Sports and Holistic Massage, Hypnotherapy, Psychotherapy, Allergy Testing, Life Coaching, and Zero Balancing.
+We have experienced practitioners offering Osteopathy, Acupuncture, both Sports and Holistic Massage, Hypnotherapy, Psychotherapy, Allergy Testing and Life Coaching.
 Dedicated to the highest standards of care, we offer professional and effective treatment from everyday aches and pains to serious and complex problems.
 In Bath we are able to offer our very own free car park to our clients.

 Osteopath and Acupuncturist – Martin Matthews

 Martin Matthews D.O.(GOsC) Lic.
 Ac.(Hons) is a fully qualified and highly experienced osteopath and acupuncturist in Bath and Bristol who has been in full time practice since 1986.
 As well as being in private practice, Martin has been the Osteopath and Acupuncturist for Bristol Rugby since 2005.

 “I am new the area and was looking for a special kind of osteopath like I had in London.
 I was very impressed with what I saw on the website, and decided to see if it was as good as it sounded.
 I am happy to say that I had a great experience and I will continue to see and recommend Martin Matthews.
 He is very concerned with his patients well-being”.
 Sarah L.

 Osteopathy uses hands-on techniques to restore the body to health.
 It is a well established health care profession recognised by Government and the General Medical Council.
 It is a system of diagnosis and treatment focusing on the whole body, which works by restoring the bodys structural and functional balance.